 - High altitude sickness

 Travelling above 2500m increases the risk of having 1 of 3 forms of mountain sickness.
 Dizziness is a hallmark symptom of all forms of high altitude sickness.
 In addition to confusion, fever, a fast heart rate (tachycardia), confusion and severe headache, worsening coordination balance is a sign of the least common form, high altitude cerebral edema (HACE).
 HACE comes on quickly and is a life-threatening condition.
 Get immediate medical help - call 911 or other emergency services right away.

 More information: Altitude.org

-Breathing in excess of what the body needs results in a low level of carbon dioxide in the blood.
-This is called hyperventilation.
-It might happen when exercizing strenuously or holding your breath under stress.
+Hyperventilation refers to breathing in excess of what the body needs.
+It results in a low level of carbon dioxide in the blood.
+Hyperventilation might happen when exercizing strenuously or holding your breath under stress.